chaomnn/TicketsBot/README.md

 Telegram bot created for the purpose of helping people to buy tickets for certain events online and notifying them about new events.
 Also forwards all non-command messages from users to the bot admin.
-Before starting the bot, first create a bot.properties file in the root project directory and write admin and owner chat id, bot id and bot token there.
+Before starting the bot, first create a JSON file named "bot.json" in the root project directory and write admin and owner chat ids (as long) and bot tokens (as a json string array) there.

 Main functionality: